Three Ways Financial Services Companies Can Dial-Up Empathy

 Understanding The Pandemic’s Lasting Economic Impacts on Women

 The pandemic fundamentally altered life for many women in deep and profound ways.
-Not only did women lose more jobs than men, but one in four of employed women have considered leaving the workforce or downshifting their careers, according to Lean In.
-The pandemic also pushed women to take on multiple roles including the juggling of more family responsibilities.
+Not only did women lose more jobs than men, but one in four employed women have considered leaving the workforce or downshifting their careers, according to Lean In.
+The pandemic also pushed women to take on multiple roles including juggling more family responsibilities.
 Lean In says moms are 1.5 times more likely to be spending three or more hours a day on housework and childcare.